-Automating a business process end-to-end can fundamentally transform the experience you deliver to employees, clients, prospects, partners, among other key stakeholders.
+Automating a business process end-to-end can fundamentally transform the experience you deliver to employees, clients, prospects, and partners, among other key stakeholders.

-And while these improved experiences can lead to the same benefits provided by streamlining individual tasks, like reducing human errors and saving time, the impact stretches much further.
+While these improved experiences can lead to the same benefits provided by streamlining individual tasks, like reducing human errors and saving time, the impact stretches much further.

 We’ll break down these additional benefits as well as share examples of how processes can work once automated entirely.
 But first, let’s define the concept behind end-to-end automations—process orchestration.